 In a game against Texas College the following month, Davis went to make a tackle on the opposing team and was severely injured during the play.
 He was hit in his neck by the offensive player’s knee, leaving him paralyzed from the neck down.
 Since his injury came in the middle of an away game, the Panthers finished playing the game and carried Davis back to campus.
 It’s unclear whether or not the team was victorious.

-The doctor that treated Davis from November 24 through December 5 stated that he suffered from “paralysis” stemming from the “fracture or displacement of the 3[rd] & 4th cervical vertebrae.”
+The doctor who treated Davis from November 24 through December 5 stated that he suffered from “paralysis” stemming from the “fracture or displacement of the 3[rd] & 4th cervical vertebrae.”
 While the doctor confirmed his diagnosis with an X-ray, Davis underwent no surgery prior to his demise on December 5.
 According to his death certificate, Hempstead undertaker E.L.
-Watson removed his remains for burial in Eagle Lake, TX on December 8.
+Watson removed his remains for burial to the city of Eagle Lake, Texas on December 8.

 The death certificate of Abner A. Davis (Texas Department of State Health Services; Austin Texas, USA)

-The location of his grave, however, remains the subject of debate.
-In a March 12, 2012 article in the Beaumont Times titled, “Where’s Abner?”
-David Lisenby reported that the librarian at the Alma M. Carpenter Public Library in Sour Lake, Texas, who was on a mission to find the descendants of Davis, believed that he was buried somewhere in the town of Sour Lake.
-Yet, Lisenby never reveals the source of this information, and it directly contradicts the information on his death certificate.
+In his memoir, Down Memory Lane: The Story of Edward Bertram Evans, Sr. and the Early History of Prairie View A & M University, former university president and professor of veterinary science and medicine Edward Bertram Evans claims that the final remains of Abner Davis were laid to rest in his hometown of Spanish Camp, a small hamlet that sits an estimated ten miles outside of Wharton, Texas.
+Spanish Camp is located about 22 miles southeast of Eagle Rock.
+Indeed, the exact location of his grave remains the subject of debate.
+In a March 12, 2012 article in the Beaumont Times titled, “Where’s Abner?,” David Lisenby reported that the librarian at the Alma M. Carpenter Public Library in Sour Lake, Texas, who was on a mission to find the descendants of Davis, believed that he was buried somewhere in the town of Sour Lake near the city of Beaumont, Texas.
+Lisenby does not reveal the source of this information, and it directly contradicts the information on his death certificate.

-Even though no one has ever located the headstone of Abner Davis, his classmates at PVAMU made sure to memorialize his legacy in numerous ways over the years.
+Even though no one has ever found Abner Davis’s headstone, his classmates at PVAMU have memorialized his legacy in numerous ways over the years.
 In a 1933 issue of the Prairie View Panther, one author wrote a poem about the gridiron hero.
 To view the original poem, please click HERE

 IN MEMORY OF ABNER DAVIS (P. U. Hero)